jcwynder/interactive-personal-blog-platform/README.md

 - Posts have subtle animations like **hover effects** that lift the post card slightly and give a shadow, providing a more interactive, modern feel.

 - The **form transition** (for collapsing and expanding the form) makes the experience smooth and aesthetically pleasing, giving the user a sense of control over the interface.

+## Reflection

+During this project's progression from start to finish, I ran into many challenges implementing additional features and functions to make the project more dynamic, responsive, interactive, and user-friendly.
+Initally, I chose a blog platform design that simply implemented the required features listed from the [Overview](#overview) section.

+My original plan of presentation was to have two established sections: one for the form with input fields and one for the container of blog posts (posts lists vertically and expand the entire screen in width).
+As I was finishing up this plan's presentation, I started thinking of myself as a user of the platform, and noted how some things could be added or modified to make it more visually appealing and provide better functionality to it's interface.

+Here's a list of ideas I decided to implement for specific purposes (listed by order in which I thought to include):

+1. Added the name the blog platform being used (title) to the header section
+2. Added blog post's timestamp information (created and edited) to its card
+3. Created a button to toggle to collapse or expand the form to create or edit a blog post
+4. Established the page's color scheme (blue and green) using the colors of the create/edit button and the colors of the action buttons ("edit" and "delete").
+I applied a `background: linear-gradient` color mix to the blog's heading title.
+5. Added confirmation prompt to prevent accidental post deletion
+6. Added empty state message to display if there are no posts on platform
+7. Added blog post filtering functionality (dropdown menu)
+8. Added styling to dropdown menu.
+This also included adding color from the platform's color scheme
+9. Added floating and overlay functionality to the toggle form button
+10. Added confirmation prompt if user wanted to discard and close form during post's edit if changes are unsaved
+11. Lastly, addded some additional styling to enhance the platform's appearance and provide a smoother experience

+Practically all of these implementations required me to look into how they're established and applied to a project.
+I had to learn and test new information from code that I planned to use to include these ideas into this project.

+## Final Thoughts

+Given that I thoroughly test code from all three languages, there aren't any issues that I can report.
+The project implements all required deliverables.
+Although I did think of additional ideas (such as a character counter below input fields to guide users) that would enhance the project's platform, I chose not to include them due to the amount of time and effort I'd have to apply.

+In closing, overall I'm satisfied with the project's presentation and enjoyed establishing it from concept to deployment.